 Written after the last move of the game.

-Remember, whether you are writing moves for the white or black pieces, always write moves as if you are sitting behind that color with the first rank in front of you and the 8th rank on the other side of the board.
+Remember, whether you are sitting behind the white or black pieces writing moves; always write moves as if you are sitting with the first rank in front of you and the 8th rank on the other side of the board.
 See the demonstration below.

 1. P-KB4 P-K4